top of page

 If you've ever asked a group of people questions to find out their opinions so that their views would inform the decision you chose to make, you understand the concept of a focus group.

-Online focus groups are fantastic for any service business.
+Online focus groups are an excellent option for any service-based business.
 They are a powerful tool you can use to understand what people think about your business, services, marketing, and more.
 However, to run a focus group efficiently, you must be clear about the top 8-10 things you want to know from online focus group participants.

-With this said, you want to respect attendees' time by preparing questions ahead of time.
+With this in mind, you should respect attendees' time by preparing questions in advance.
 You should also limit your meeting to about an hour.

 Structuring Your Focus Group Questions

-Start your questions with "how," "what," or "why" to get focus group attendees talking.
+Start your questions with "how," "what," or "why" to encourage focus group attendees to engage in conversation.
 Then, follow each question with a question that aims to take the initial inquiry a step deeper.
-You can say something as simple as, "please, tell me more."
+You can say something as simple as, "Please, tell me more."

-Make sure you only ask one question at a time.
+Ensure you ask only one question at a time.
 Don't ask two questions in one question.
 A sign that you are simultaneously asking two questions would be that you've used the word "and" in your inquiry.
 For example, a question you shouldn't ask would be the following:

 Instead, ask: